pywbem/pywbemtools/docs/pywbemclicommands.rst

 For details, see :ref:`Specifying CIM property and parameter values`.

 Note that key properties cannot be modified, as per :term:`DSP0004`.

+The ``--propertylist``/``--pl`` command option allows restricting the set of properties to be modified.
+It is supported for consistency with the corresponding parameter at the CIM-XML protocol level, but given that the set of properties to be modified is already determined by the specified ``--property``/``-p`` command options, the ``--propertylist``/``--pl`` command option does not need to be specified.

 Since the WBEM server (and pywbem) requires that each property be typed, pywbemcli retrieves the creation class from the WBEM server to determine